Tooth decay is the most common childhood disease, but it’s entirely preventable. Learn the facts and how to protect your baby’s smile below

 But what many parents may not know is that decay can start as soon as your little one’s first tooth comes in.

 And just because their teeth aren’t permanent doesn’t mean they’re any less important.
-Left untreated, baby bottle tooth decay can cause developmental, cosmetic, and functional issues that can follow your child for many years.
+Left untreated, baby bottle tooth decay can cause developmental, Cosmetic Dental Implants, and functional issues that can follow your child for many years.

 In today’s article, we’ll be laying out everything you need to know about this all-too-common condition, and what you can do to ensure your little one grows up with a healthy smile they can be proud of.